monikakurzak/Automation-Tests/README.md

+## Atiomation UI and API Test
-It is a project to test https://automationintesting.online website.
-There are UI automation tests in Python and Selenium WebDriver and API tests in Postman.
+A project for testing https://automationintesting.online website.
+I contains UI automation tests in Python and Selenium WebDriver and API tests in Postman.

 ## Prerequisites
-Make sure that following modules are installed:
+Make sure that following python modules are installed:
 - selenium,
 - unittest,
 - time,